-If you live in (or near) Pennsylvania, New Jersey, Indiana, Iowa or West Virginia you can bet on college football online within state borders.
-If you live out-of-state you can create your account, make a deposit and collect any winnings from your home state.
+If you live out of one of the legal sports betting states listed below you can still create a sportsbook account, make a deposit and collect any winnings from your home state.
 You only need to cross into the legal betting state to place your actual bet.

 How does betting on college football work?